-Special votes can be posted directly to electors.
-The completed voting document however, must be returned to the electoral officer by noon on election day.
+Special votes can also be posted directly to electors.
+The completed voting document must be returned to the electoral officer by noon on election day, Saturday 11 October 2025.

 Special votes require the completion of a statutory declaration.
 This is a legal requirement and a protection for electors against possible duplicate voting.